La Vanlife en Hiver : 6 Défis à Surmonter - Vanlife-Store

 Not necessary, but useful!

 We spent two winters chasing snow in remote places in France and the European Alps.
 From the Pyrenees to the Hautes-Alpes through Savoie and the Vosges, we drove on all types of winter roads: ice, packed snow, powder...
-Despite these conditions, we only used chains once, and the Maxtrax sand plates were never used.
+Despite these conditions, we only used chains once, and the Maxtrax recovery boards were never used.

 But it’s a real plus!